 Why we chose it

 Discover offers a range of services, including credit cards, loans, and IRAs.
-Like Ally, First Internet Bank, and Capital One, it has no minimum balance requirements for checking and savings accounts.
-It even rings in the second highest savings APY among our finalists (just behind Ally), at up to 2.10%.
+Like Ally, Axos Bank, and Capital One, it has no minimum balance requirements for checking and savings accounts.
+It even rings in at the highest savings APY among our finalists, at up to 1.80%.